 - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
 In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 603.03 Land Area.
-Each building lot shall have at least 80,000 square feet, excluding wetlands. - 603.04 Number of Dwelling Units.
+Each building lot shall have at least 88,000 contiguous square feet, excluding wetlands, water bodies and land in the 100-year floodplain. - 603.04 Number of Dwelling Units.
 Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
-A two-family house shall require two times the minimum land area.
+A two-family dwelling unit shall require at least 176,000 contiguous square feet of land excluding wetlands water bodies and land in the 100-year floodplain.